 In Pakistan, many more cancer patients could benefit from intraoperative consultations.
-But there is still work to be done.
-We spoke to Dr. Rabia Ali about the situation in her home country.
+However, there is still work to be done.
+We spoke to dr. Ali on the situation in her home country.

 Up to 40 minutes: This is the time it takes for the axillary lymph node surgical specimen to reach the pathology department in Karachi’s leading national hospital in the heart of the Pakistani city.
 In another hospital, a breast cancer patient is lying under anesthesia and the surgeon is waiting for the intraoperative pathology report to proceed with the surgery.